Summer

 Middle School Writing Camp

 Middle School Writing Workshop for Grades 6-8Popcorn, a movie, and lots of laughs…this is the perfect camp for your middle school student.
 During middle school, it is important for students to develop strong writing skills.
 By understanding the writing process, students will better understand how to do writing assignments.
 During this four-day exciting and fun workshop, students will focus on the paragraph format and write different types of paragraphs including descriptive, narrative, comparison, and literary analysis.
-Using high interest activities and literature, Mrs. Henry will excite even the most reluctant writer.
+Using high interest activities and literature, Mrs. Juren will excite even the most reluctant writer.
 This course is a must before students attempt the five-paragraph essay and high school.
 Class is limited to 15 students.

 Cost: $175

-Dates: July 29-August 1; 10-11:30 am
+Dates: July 28-July 31; 10-11:30 am

 Five-Paragraph Essay Camp